shopjs/shop.js/CONTRIBUTING.md

 To setup for making changes you will need to take a few steps, we've outlined them below:

 1. Ensure you have node.js installed.
-You can download node.js from [nodejs.org][node].
+You can download Node.js from [nodejs.org][node].
 Because
-shop.js uses modern JS features, you will need a modern version of node. v7+ is recommended.
+Shop.js uses modern JS features, you will need a modern version of Node. v7+ is recommended.

-2. Fork the [shop.js][shop] repository, if you are unsure how to do this GitHub has a guides for the [command line][fork-cli] and for the [GitHub Client][fork-gui].
+2. Fork the [Shop.js][shop] repository, if you are unsure how to do this GitHub has a guides for the [command line][fork-cli] and for the [GitHub Client][fork-gui].

 3. Next, run `npm install` from within your clone of your fork.
-That will install dependencies necessary to build shop.js
+That will install dependencies necessary to build Shop.js

 ### Making a Change

-Once you have node.js, the repository, and have installed dependencies are you almost ready to make your change.
+Once you have Node.js, the repository, and have installed dependencies are you almost ready to make your change.
 The only other thing before you start is to checkout the correct branch.
 Your change should be made directly to the branch in your fork, or to a branch in your fork made off of master.